General Admission Requirements

 - Received a recognized high school diploma, GED, or college/university degree equivalent in which the primary language of instruction was English;

-- Earned a Bachelor’s, Master’s, or other post-secondary degree from a regionally accredited college/university in the United States in which the primary language of instruction was English; or
+- Earned a Bachelor’s, Master’s, or other post-secondary degree from a regionally or approved nationally accredited college/university in the United States in which the primary language of instruction was English; or

-- Earned a minimum of 30 college-level credits from a degree-seeking program at a college/university recognized by a University-approved evaluation service as equivalent to a regionally accredited college/university in a country where English is the official language.
+- Earned a minimum of 30 college-level credits from a degree-seeking program at a college/university recognized by a University-approved evaluation service as equivalent to a regionally or approved nationally accredited college/university in a country where English is the official language.

 If you do not satisfy one of the requirements above, you must provide the results from the Test of English as a Foreign Language (TOEFL) examination taken within the past two (2) years.
 A minimum score of 213 computer based, 550 paper based, or 79 Internet based is required.
 An unofficial copy of scores must be submitted prior to provisional enrollment; official scores must be submitted prior to full admission.